OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ## Use Anti-CSRF tokens

 Cross-Site Request Forgery (CSRF) aims to perform authorized actions on behalf of an authenticated user, while the user is unaware of this action.
-CSRF attacks are generally performed for state-changing requests like password change, adding users or placing orders.
-Csurf is an express middleware that can be used to mitigate CSRF attacks.
+CSRF attacks are generally performed for state-changing requests like changing a password, adding users or placing orders. `Csurf` is an express middleware that can be used to mitigate CSRF attacks.
 It can be used as follows:

 ```JavaScript
 var csrf = require('csurf');